 What Do Opiate Addicts Use Imodium For?

-Loperamide is a synthetic opiate and molecularly speaking, is quite similar to the opiates which get you high.
-The medication works by binding itself to the opioid receptors in the brain and the side effect is a decrease in motility on the gastrointestinal system.
+Loperamide is a synthetic opiate and, molecularly speaking, is quite similar to the opiates which get you high.
+The medication works by binding itself to the opioid receptors in the brain, and the side effect is a decrease in motility on the gastrointestinal system.
 Taken in small doses, the drug is harmless.
-But taken in large amounts, the synthetic opiate qualities of the drug can result in a high feeling and for cheap (Imodium usually costs less than 5 dollars for enough amount to feel).
+But taken in large amounts, the synthetic opiate qualities of the drug can result in a high feeling and for cheap (Imodium usually costs less than 5 dollars in enough sum to feel).

-Although most opiate addicts use the drug as a bridge between doses of street drugs no reduce withdrawal symptoms (such as nausea, vomiting, and diarrhea) in the same vein as an alcoholic who turns to cough syrup once the whisky runs out.
-In conclusion, abusing types of over the counter medication is not only toxic to the body but unhealthy to the mind.
+Although most opiate addicts use the drug as a bridge between doses of street drugs, no reduce withdrawal symptoms (such as nausea, vomiting, and diarrhea) in the same vein as an alcoholic who turns to cough syrup once the whisky runs out.
+In conclusion, abusing over-the-counter medication is toxic to the body and unhealthy to the mind.

 Why is Imodium Toxic in Heavy Doses?